-The directors of the Company (the "Directors") consider the parent and the ultimate holding company of the Company to be Novel Blaze Limited ("Novel Blaze"), a company incorporated in the British Virgin Islands (the "BVI") with limited liability.
-Its ultimate controlling party is Ms. Zheng Xue Xia, who is a spouse of the executive director of the Company, Mr. Sun Shao Hua.
+The Directors consider the parent and ultimate holding company of the Company to be Wealthy Achievers Limited ("Wealthy Achievers"), a company incorporated in the British Virgin Islands (the "BVI") and its ultimate controlling party is Mr. Peng Dongmiao, who is deemed to be interested in all the Shares owned by Wealthy Achievers under the Securities and Futures Ordinance.

-The consolidated financial statements are presented in Renminbi ("RMB") and rounded to the nearest thousand (RMB'000), unless otherwise stated.
+The audited consolidated financial statements are presented in Renminbi ("RMB") and rounded to the nearest thousand (RMB'000), unless otherwise stated.
 RMB is the Company's presentation currency and the functional currency of the principal operating subsidiaries of the Group.
 The functional currency of the Company is Hong Kong dollars ("HK\$").
 The Directors consider that choosing RMB as the presentation currency best suits the needs of the shareholders and investors.